Boating Under the Influence (BUI)

 - Community service requirements

-A second-time BUI conviction can incur penalties of fines ranging from $1,000.00 to $2,000.00 and a jail sentence of up to 9 months or 12 months of probation, along with community service.
+A second BUI conviction can incur penalties of fines ranging from $1,000.00 to $2,000.00 and a jail sentence of up to 9 months or 12 months of probation, and community service.

-A third-time BUI conviction, or the first BUI after a period of 10 years, can incur fines of $2,000.00, and a jail sentence of 12 months or twelve months of probation.
+A third BUI conviction, or the first BUI after a period of 10 years, can incur fines of $2,000.00, and a jail sentence of 12 months or twelve months of probation.

-A third-time BUI within 10 years of a prior is a 3rd degree felony in Florida.
+A third BUI within 10 years of a prior is a third-degree felony in Florida.
 This means that a defendant could face a sentence of up to 5 years in a Florida state prison or 5 years of probation.

 When defending a case of BUI, your defense lawyer will gather all possible evidence that can discredit the prosecution’s case against you.
 The goal is to have your case thrown out so you can avoid a conviction and associated penalties.
 Your attorney may be able to challenge the arresting officer’s actions when he investigated you for BUI.

 - Challenging the officer’s cause for conducting a BUI investigation

 - Challenging the administration and results of sobriety tests, including field sobriety and breath tests